sums-of-squares/sos/index.md

 <!-- +++++++++++++ MACAULAY2 +++++++++++++ -->
 {% capture macaulay2_code %}
-This is not yet possible to do in Macaulay2.
+This is not yet possible in Macaulay2.
 {% endcapture %}

 <!-- ++++++++++++++ MATLAB +++++++++++++++ -->